-Although it may not be obvious at first, your home has a lot of available space that can be used to store your emergency food.
-All you need is to properly identify the spaces available at your property and establish the pros and cons of each one.
+Although it may not be evident at first, your home has a lot of available space that can be used to store your emergency food.
+All you need is to accurately identify the spaces available at your property and establish the pros and cons of each one.

 Before you start using the available space from your location, you have to make sure it has all the ideal conditions for storing your emergency food.
 Here are the recommendations for food storage: